fbernutz/die-himmelstraeumerin-blog/Content/posts/ipad-and-apple-pencil.md

 ### Fourth wish

 Of course, one of my goals is to improve my apps for the iPad, but for that, I have to first learn about "iPad patterns".
-Which kind of navigation should used, a tab bar or a side bar?
+Which kind of navigation should be used, a tab bar or a side bar?
 Should this be a detail view or a pop up?
 So, when I now use the iPad more often I want to have a detailed look at some existing apps and then to improve mine.

 ---